roadrunner-server/roadrunner-docs/beep-beep/production.md

 - RoadRunner is +40% performant using Keep-Alive connections
 - setup memory limit at least 10-20% below max_memory_usage
 - since RoadRunner workers run from cli you need to enable OPcache in CLI via `opcache.enable_cli=1`
+- make sure to use healcheck service while running rr in pods